 Scripts for each of the instructional videos are available: Previewing Courses Prior to Evaluations; List of Respondents; Instructor Access to Results Reports; and Administrator Access to Results Reports.

-Course evaluation reports for past years are available through contacting the Office of Assessment & Institutional Research (email@example.com).
+Course evaluation reports for courses taught prior to Fall 2020 are available by contacting the Office of Assessment & Institutional Research at (firstname.lastname@example.org).

 In Fall 2008, Tulane course evaluations began being administered centrally online.
 Over the years, individual schools and departments have both adapted and added questions to their course evaluations.
 This led to 168 different questions and 12 different rating scales used across the university’s course evaluations in Fall 2019.